Navillus-BV/sarahsu-co/src/data/pages/home.md

     Life happens at the edges – between what we know and what we don’t, between where we are and where we want to be.

-    I help people (like you!) find their own unique ways to navigate these spaces and get where they want to go in the process.
+    I help curious and creative people find their own unique ways to navigate these spaces and get where they want to go in the process.
   subtitle: About me
   subtitleIcon: false
   ctas: